VithalGulati/VithalGulati/README.md

 ### Hi there 👋
+- 🔭 I’m currently working on AI models to limit human intervention
+- 📫 How to reach me: vithal.gulati100@gmail.com
+- ⚡ Fun fact:If everyone is jumping off a cliff, Machine Learning says Jump.
 <!--
 **VithalGulati/VithalGulati** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.